 HONDOPLUS versions up to and including version 3.1 did not evaluate the Mayer bond order matrix correctly for unrestricted wave functions (see Revision History for HONDOPLUS version 3.1.1 for more details).
 Test case test20 was added to illustrate the correct evaluation of the Mayer bond order, CM2 charges, solvation energy, and gradient for an unrestricted wave function that yields results that are significantly different from those obtain when using HONDOPLUS versions up to 3.1.
-The calculation is for CH_4^+ in water solvent using SM5.42/UHF/6-31G level of theory.
+The calculation is for $CH_4^+$ in water solvent using SM5.42/UHF/6-31G\ level of theory.

-Test cases test21, test22, test23, and test26 test the MPWX method.
-Test case test21 is a geometry optimization of diatomic Li by mPW1PW91/6-311G.
-Test case test22 is a geometry optimization of the hydroxyl radical by mPW1PW91/6-311G.
-Test case test23 is a geometry optimization of the hydroxyl radical by mPW1PW91/6-31G.
-Test case test23 is a geometry optimization of the hydroxyl radical by mPW1PW91/6-31G.
-Test case test23 is a geometry optimization of the hydroxyl radical by mPW1PW91/6-31G.
-Test case test26 is a single point energy calculation of hydroxyl radical by MPW1K/6-31G.
+Test case test21, test22, test23, and test26 test the MPWX method.
+Test case test21 is a geometry optimization of diatomic Li by mPW1PW91/6-311G\.
+Test case test22 is a geometry optimization of the hydroxyl radical by mPW1PW91/6-311G\\.
+Test case test23 is a geometry optimization of the hydroxyl radical by mPW1PW91/6-31G\.
+Test case test26 is a single point energy calculation of hydroxyl radical by MPW1K/6-31G\\.
 Test cases test24 and test25 test the DFTFUN keyword (defined in the \$SCF namelist), which allows for specification of an arbitrary percentage of HF exchange in all DFT methods available in HONDO.
 Test case test24 tests the DFTFUN keyword for BH&HLYP, while test case test25 tests the DFTFUN keyword for BPW91.